rwxrob/notes/Fitness/2025 daily routine.md

 >
 > It's worth noting that the last two years I seem to lose whatever fitness routine I'm doing when I add yoga back.
 I cannot let that happen again.

+While going for a bike ride at rush hour and during thunderstorm season is always risky there are a number of advantages beginning with it being the warmest part of the day during the Winter months as well as having the least amount of UV radiation.

 ----
 Following is old but for reference: